nel-sam/panpan/README.md

 # PanPan bread making planner

 ## Summary
-An app I made to practice React and demonstrate my abilities developing with React, Redux, and Material components.
+An app I made to practice and demonstrate my abilities developing with React, Redux, Next.js, and Material components.